 In other cases, the failed item simply wasn’t included as part of the inspection contract agreement and therefore, simply wasn’t checked.
 So why would a company invest so much time and money into such a critical piece of equipment, only to let it fail and cause bigger problems later down the road?

-Standard OSHA inspections rarely come close to meeting the O.E.M. preventative maintenance and inspection recommendations for maintaining equipment.
+Standard OSHA compliance inspections rarely come close to meeting the OEM preventative maintenance and inspection recommendations for maintaining equipment.
 In many cases, inspections are awarded to a supplier on a fixed price basis, usually to the lowest bidder.
-While this type of inspection may meet OSHA’s minimum requirements, it is unlikely that customers will receive a professional service that is catered to their equipment’s specific needs.
+While this type of inspection may meet OSHA’s minimum requirements, it is unlikely that you will receive a thorough, professional service that is catered to your equipment’s specific needs.